Reference Architecture for Installing and Configuring INFINIDAT InfiniBox Storage Arrays with SAP HANA Using NFS Protocol.

 Create a filesystem and an export for each mount point that represent a filesystem partition, In this example we will use SID = H04.

-Create a filesystem and an export for /hana/shared.
+Step 3: Create a filesystem and an export for /hana/shared

-Check the permissions on the export to make sure they are configured as 'No root squash' as this is an SAP requirement for /hana/shared, use the following command:
+Check the permissions on the export to make sure they are configured as 'No root squash' as this is an SAP requirement for /hana/shared, and other exports - data and log.

 If this is wrong, change the permissions using the command = fs.export.permission.modify